score-json/json/TSF/trustable/assertions/TA-DATA.md

       path: ./TSF/trustable/assertions/TA-DATA-CHECKLIST.md
 ---

-Data is collected from tests, and from monitoring of deployed software, according to specified objectives.
+Data in score-json is collected from tests, and from monitoring of deployed software, according to specified objectives.

-score